ChrisWhealy/parse-sap-odata/README.md

 1. Currently when generating a Rust `struct`, only the `Name` and `Type` properties are extracted from the XML `<EntityType>` declaration.
   Consider how the other XML attribute values and SAP annotations could be made available within the generated Rust `struct`.

+1. The OData metadata contained within the `<FunctionImport>`, `<Association>` and `<AssociationSet>` tags is parsed, but not currently acted upon.

-1. Certain XML properties within some of the entity sets in the demo OData service `GWSAMPLE_BASIC` contain values that are not valid XML.
+1. When calling some of the entity sets in the demo OData service `GWSAMPLE_BASIC`, certain XML properties are returned whose values that are not valid XML.
-   Consequently, when `quick_xml` encounters such values, it throws its toys out the pram.
+   Consequently, when `quick_xml` attempts to parse such values, it simply throws its toys out the pram and doesn't want to play anymore.

-   Therefore, the raw XML string must first be sanitised before attempting to it.
+   If you encounter such errors, the raw XML string must first be sanitised before attempting to parse it.

-   See the [README of `parse-sap-odata-demo`](https://github.com/lighthouse-no/parse-sap-odata-demo) for more details.
+   This functionality is described in the [README of `parse-sap-odata-demo`](https://github.com/lighthouse-no/parse-sap-odata-demo).

 ---